orthodoX/rocksteady/doc/graylog_api.md

 # Graylog Integration

 It is possible to associate an app with a Graylog stream.
-The `GRAYLOG_ENABLED` flag gives control over enabling or disabling this feature.
-Remove the flag to disable the feature.

 ## Authentication